What To Do in Kinsale: Class Food & Old Heads

 Kinsale is a colorful coastal town that is the food capital of Ireland.
 The small town's many restaurants get their fish straight off the boats on the pier.

 Kinsale is more touristy than our usual hubs, but it is where Irish people go on holidays and so it retains a very Irish feel.
-As opposed to Killarney for example, which might be the 51st state.
+As opposed to Killarney for example, which might as well use the US dollar for their official currency.

 Kinsale is the starting point of the 2,500km Wild Atlantic Way.
 We follow a lot of that route on this website, because it is one of the greatest drives in the world.